spicyjack/public/notes/vim_shortcuts.md

 - `,t,` - align on comma
 - `,t|` - align on pipes
 - `,tsp` - align on whitespace

+# Troubleshooting #
+Troubleshoot plugins:
+- Use the `:scriptnames` command

+Troubleshoot commands/settings:
+- Use the `:verbose <command>` option
+  - `:verbose autocmd BufEnter`
+- Use the command name by itself
+  - `:autocmd`

 vim: filetype=markdown shiftwidth=2 tabstop=2